-7.5.1 One primary school is planned to serve the neighbourhood.
-A potential location adjacent to a Neighbourhood Park is identified on Schedule A. Notwithstanding the preferred location, a school may be developed elsewhere within a Low Density Residential area or Medium Density Residential area without amendment to this Secondary Plan.

-- 7.5.2 Should an alternative site be selected for the school, the lands identified for the preferred site shall be developed in accordance with the policies for Low Density Residential areas. - 7.5.3 The size and configuration of the school site shall be consistent with the policies and requirements of the School Board and the Clarington Official Plan. - 7.5.4 Shared parking between the school and an adjacent or nearby municipal facility or institutional use shall be strongly encouraged. - 7.5.5 On-site traffic flow should be considered at the detailed design stage.
+- 7.5.1 One primary school is planned to serve the neighbourhood.
+A potential location adjacent to a Neighbourhood Park is identified on Schedule A. Notwithstanding the preferred location, a school may be developed elsewhere within a Low Density Residential area or Medium Density Residential area without amendment to this Secondary Plan. - 7.5.2 Should an alternative site be selected for the school, the lands identified for the original site shall be developed in accordance with the policies for Low Density Residential areas and Section 18.5.3 of the Official Plan. - 7.5.3 The size and configuration of the school site shall be consistent with the policies and requirements of the School Board and the Clarington Official Plan. - 7.5.4 Shared parking between the school and an adjacent or nearby municipal facility or institutional use shall be strongly encouraged. - 7.5.5 On-site traffic flow should be considered at the detailed design stage.